ServiceStackApps/Chat-React/README.md

 <!-- endbuild -->
 ```

-At development time the HTML comments are ignored and React Chat runs like a normal static html website.
-Then when packaging the client app before deployment (by running the `03-package-client` task), the build annotations instructs Gulp.js on how to package and optimize the app for deployment to production.
+During development the HTML comments are ignored and React Chat runs like a normal static html website.
+Then when packaging the client app for deployment (i.e. by running the `03-package-client` task), the build annotations instructs Gulp on how to package and optimize the app ready for production.

-Each build instruction can span one or multiple references of the same type and optionally specify the target filename it should write the compressed and minified output to.
+Each build instruction can span one or multiple references of the same type and optionally specify the target filename to write the compressed and minified output to.

 ### Design-time only resources

-Gulp also handles design-time vs run-time dependencies with the `build:remove` build task which can be used to remove any unnecessary dependencies not required at runtime like react's `JSXTransformer.js`:
+Gulp also supports design-time vs run-time dependencies with the `build:remove` task which can be used to remove any unnecessary dependencies not required in production like react's `JSXTransformer.js`:

 ```html
 <!-- build:remove -->